-You should begin data protection by design at the initial phase of any system, service, product, or process.
-You should start by considering your intended processing activities, the risks that these may pose to individuals, and the possible measures available to ensure that you comply with the data protection principles and protect individual rights.
+Data protection by design starts at the initial phase of any system, service, product, or process.
+You should begin by considering your intended processing activities, the risks that these may pose to individuals, and the possible measures available to ensure that you comply with the data protection principles and protect individual rights.
 These considerations must cover: